Skip to main content

 Open the SSO settings

 Go to Settings → Single Sign-On.
-You see two cards:
+You see 2 cards:

 • Single sign-on holds the protocol and IdP config.